AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/asset-reports.md

    ![files_report](assets/files_report.png)

-   I rapporten **[!UICONTROL Länkdelning]** visas URL:er till resurser som delas med externa användare från AEM Resurser.
-Det innehåller e-post-ID för den användare som delade resurserna, e-post-ID för de användare som resurserna delas med, delningsdatum och förfallodatum för länken.
-Det går inte att anpassa kolumnerna.
+   The **[!UICONTROL Link Share]** report displays URLs to assets that are shared with external users from within AEM Assets. <!-- It includes email ids of the user who shared the assets, emails ids of users with which the assets are shared, share date, and expiration date for the link. --> Det går inte att anpassa kolumnerna.

-   Rapporten **[!UICONTROL Länkdelning]** innehåller inga alternativ för undermappar och återgivningar eftersom den bara publicerar de delade URL:er som visas under */var/dam/share*.
+   The **[!UICONTROL Link Share]** report, does not include options for subfolders and renditions because it merely publishes the shared URLs that appear under */var/dam/share*.

    ![link_share](assets/link_share.png)